DougWMoses/BarrenLandAnalysis/README.md

 ```
 py run.py
 ```
 At the prompt, enter barren sections.
-For ex.
+For example,
 ````
 {"0 292 399 307"}
 or